HubSpot-Academy/integrating-with-hubspot-i-foundations-practicum/README.md

 - The subject of the custom object is up to you.
 Feel free to get creative!
 - Please create a test account and include your private app access token in your repo.
 - Ensure you re-merge any working branches into the main branch.
+- DO NOT ADD YOUR PRIVATE APP TOKEN TO YOUR REPOSITORY.

 ## Pre-requisites:
 - Using [Node](https://nodejs.org/en/download) and node packages